The information on these pages should be used to research health risks and to inform the pre-travel consultation.

-- There is no vaccine or tablets to prevent schistosomiasis.
+- There is no vaccination or medication to prevent Zika virus infection.

 COVID-19 disease is caused by the coronavirus SARS-CoV2.
 The main symptoms of COVID-19 are a new continuous cough, a high temperature, and a loss of, or change in, normal sense of taste or smell.
 Symptoms range from mild to life-threatening.
 Older people and those with underlying health problems are more likely to develop severe disease.